UDBKFIPT - BSc Banking and Finance (with Integrated Professional Training)

 A range of assessment methods are used across each level of the course, reflecting the range of learning outcomes at each level and the diversity of learning styles amongst students.
 In each module the assessments methods chosen are those best-suited to measuring the achievement of that particular module’s learning outcomes.

 For instance essays are used in modules where learning outcomes include the development of writing skills, referencing, synthesis and critical evaluation.
 Group work is used in modules where co-operative skills are being developed.
-Case studies are employed where students are learning how to apply financial or legal analysis to particular scenarios or organisations.
+Case studies are employed where students are learning how to apply economic analysis to particular scenarios or organisations.
 Other methods or assessment include: individual presentations, coursework problem sets and mini-projects, group reports, in-class tests, seen and unseen exams.

 Priority is given to methods of assessment consistent with timely formative feedback, either in the development stage of the work or as soon as possible after the assessment has been completed.